trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/NetSuite.md

 If configuring Custom Segments as Tags, use the Field ID on the Transaction Columns tab (under _Custom Segments > Transaction Columns_).

-Lastly, head over to Expensify and do the following:
+Lastly, head over to Ieatta and do the following:
 1. Navigate to **Settings > Workspace > Group > _[Workspace Name]_ > Connections > Configure > Coding tab**
 2. Choose how to import Custom Segments (Report Fields or Tags)
 3. Fill out the three fields (Segment Name, Internal ID, Script ID)
 4. Click **Submit**

-From there, you should see the values for the Custom Segment under the Tag or Report Field settings in Expensify.
+From there, you should see the values for the Custom Segment under the Tag or Report Field settings in Ieatta.

 Don’t use the "Filtered by" feature available for Custom Segments.
-Expensify can’t make these dependent on other fields.
+Ieatta can’t make these dependent on other fields.
 If you do have a filter selected, we suggest switching that filter in NetSuite to "Subsidiary" and enabling all subsidiaries to ensure you don't receive any errors upon exporting reports.

 ### Custom Records